algolia/instantsearch-labs/tagsbox/react-instantsearch/README.md

 - `onUpdate` (function): called each time a tag is added or removed
   - receive two parameters that represents the new tags and the previous tags.
 They are both arrays that respectively contains the current selected tags and the previous ones

-It is possible to get encapsulate the `<TagBox />` component in an `<Index />` one if you wish to target different indices from the same InstantSearch instance.
+It is possible to encapsulate the `<TagBox />` component in an `<Index />` one if you wish to target different indices from the same InstantSearch instance.

 ## Examples